DigiBP/DigiBP_VacherinFribourgeois/documentation/20200603_documentation.md

 ![](https://github.com/DigiBP/DigiBP_VacherinFribourgeois/blob/master/documentation/pictures/2.4%20message.PNG?raw=true)

 Hereby, the second process is completed with "Supplier rejected".
-ALTER PRINT SCREEN?

 ## List responses (Integromat 2.3)

 If the supplier has 3 or more years of industry experience, then **email address**, **price** and **industry experience** are extracted from the message.
-The **business key** is taken from the respective Google sheet and all variables are put into the Google sheet "supplierResponse", second sheet "Shortlist".
+The **business key** is taken from the respective Google sheet and all variables are put into the Google sheet "supplierResponse", first sheet "Shortlist".
 Additionally, the **time stamp**, is stored in an additional column.